KaryFramling/inka/README.md

 # Running

-After downloading the INKA files, execute the following for Iris classification:
+After downloading the INKA files, make sure your R work directory is the one where you have downloaded INKA.
+Then execute the following for Iris classification:

 ```R
 require(caret) # Contains useful functions for training/test set partitioning and similar.